cocodelabs/CCLHTTPServer/README.md

 called `CCLHTTPServerResponse` which has various convinience methods for creating responses of different types.

+CCLHTTPServer was designed to expose a standard interface for creating a HTTP server in Objective-C though the `CCLHTTPServer/Interface` pod.
+This means that other HTTP servers are able to follow the same interface and allows developers to write frameworks around this standard interface without being tied down to a single server implementation.

 ### Requests

 A request is an object conforming to the `CCLHTTPServerRequest` protocol which